Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/breadcrumb.md

 ```

 You can also remove the divider setting `--bs-breadcrumb-divider: '';` (empty strings in CSS custom properties counts as a value), or setting the Sass variable to `$breadcrumb-divider: none;`.

-{{< design-callout-alert >}}
-This variant **without the breadcrumb dividers** should not be used because it does not respect the Orange Design System specifications.

-Please refer to the [Local Headers/Breadcrumb](https://system.design.orange.com/0c1af118d/p/774477-local-headers/b/743cd0/i/66611057) guidelines on the Orange Design System website.
-{{< /design-callout-alert >}}

 {{< example >}}
 <nav style="--bs-breadcrumb-divider: '';" aria-label="breadcrumb">